 (2) Benefit from our team of professors, church leaders, churches from Cohort #1, and coaches and mentors, who will provide insight and guidance to help your church grow in the practice of testimony.

 (3) Connect with other churches in your cohort, so you can compare notes, share ideas, converse, pray, and practice together.

 (4) Receive a stipend (up to $5000) to cover food and other expenses for your learning sessions, as well as expenses related to outreach into your church’s wider community.

-In addition, you or others in your church can continue to work on an individual basis by enrolling in courses to earn a Certificate in Evangelism.
+In addition, you or others in your church, or anyone, are encouraged to enroll in courses to earn a Perkins Certificate in Practical Ministry in Evangelism.

-We received a generous grant that allows us to offer all of the above at no cost to you or your church.
+We received a generous grant that allows us to offer all of the above at no cost to cohort churches, with the exception of the certificate courses.
 We’re focusing first on churches in our region.
 If your church is located within 350 miles of Dallas, TX, we hope you’ll apply.

 But wherever you are, we’d like to keep in touch, so that down the road we can offer you free resources and other ways to help.